I Thought Being Nice Would Shield Me From Racism At Work — I Was Wrong

 So what’s a “too nice” Black girl to do?
 Considering we’re in a time of financial insecurity — where 40% of Black women in the UK are more likely to be living in poverty amid the cost surge, and nearly four in five have less than £1,500 in savings — I understand why many of us people-pleasers may not want to rock the boat with employers.
 How do we allow for both softness and niceness in our working lives without being taken advantage of?

 “First and foremost, I’d want to know how we define 'nice' in the Western world.
-What cultural lens are we looking at?” says Dr Ngzoi Cadmus, a British Nigerian psychotherapist, social worker, business strategist and CEO & Founder of Frontline Therapy.
+What cultural lens are we looking at?” says Dr Ngozi Cadmus, a British Nigerian psychotherapist, social worker, business strategist and CEO & Founder of Frontline Therapy.
 “Because if we're all honest, 'nice' is presented differently depending on your race and ethnicity.
 Italian 'nice' is going to be different from Polish 'nice'."

 Speaking to me over the phone, Dr Ngozi Cadmus, who also provides coaching for Black folks and people of colour in corporate settings, had a question for me: what did I mean by ‘nice’ anyway?
 “Do you mean that you’re being compliant, or trying to be subservient and acquiescing to every suggestion and demand?
 Or are you trying to be pleasant by sounding softer?” she probes.